GPII/universal/README.md

 Running `docker images` will show the universal docker image named `vagrant-universal` has been built.

-Running `./scripts/vagrantCloudBasedContainers.sh` above also:
+Running `./scripts/vagrantCloudBasedContainers.sh` does:

+1. Starts the preferences server in the production mode on the port 9081 inside the VM.
+To test it, open a browser and access the URL: `http://localhost:9081/preferences/carla`.
+The preferences for `carla` should be returned.

-1. Starts the flow manager in the production mode on the port 9081 inside the VM.
+1. Starts the flow manager in the production mode on the port 9082 inside the VM.
 To test it, open a browser and access the URL: `http://localhost:9081/carla/settings/%7B%22OS%22:%7B%22id%22:%22linux%22%7D,%22solutions%22:[%7B%22id%22:%22org.gnome.desktop.a11y.magnifier%22%7D]%7D`.
 The settings for `carla` should be returned.

 1. The CouchDB data can be accessed via the URL: http://localhost:5984/_utils/

+**Note**:
+1. All 3 ports are forwarded from the VM to the host machine.
+Running the same test URLs on the host machine should return the same result.

+1. In the case that you would like to start these 3 servers without rebuilding the universal docker image, run the script with `--no-rebuild` option:
+`./scripts/vagrantCloudBasedContainers.sh --no-rebuild`

 ##### Method 2: On the host machine that has docker installed